July 9, 2025, 10:45 am | Read time: 11 minutes

 Bosnia’s Highest Waterfall

 The forest is an incredibly calming place right from the start.
 Except for our footsteps and gentle bird chirping, it absorbs almost every sound in a dense carpet of moss that covers everything here.
-Unfortunately, the path to the waterfall is also very steep, so you can’t fully enjoy the peace of the forest.
-Especially since the previous day still weighed heavily on our bones.
+Unfortunately, the path to the waterfall is also very steep, so we can’t fully enjoy the peace of the forest.
+Especially since the previous day still weighs heavily on our bones.
 The narrow path winds past fallen giants, only downhill, deeper into the green heart of the Sutjeska National Park.